 - CitA transmits the latest information on technology trends through monthly events and annual conferences with experts in key areas whilst providing networking opportunities with peers.

-- Since 2008, CitA has provided training grants from Skillnets Ltd. for Construction specific courses for both the employed and unemployed.
-Since 2008, an average of 300 employed and 100 unemployed trainees are trained each year, totalling approximately 2,400 trainees (1,800 employed and 600 unemployed).
+- Since 2008, CitA has provided training grants from Skillnet Ireland for Construction specific courses to industry professionals.
+Since 2008, an average of 300 trainees are trained each year, totalling approximately 3,300 trainees.

 - Impact on Jobs – survey carried out by CitA in July 2014 showed that 50% of unemployed participants who undertook training in 2012 and 2013 with CitA Skillnet are now in employment.